nttcslab-sp/kaldiio/README.md

 ## Introduction
 ### What are `ark` and `scp`?
-`kaldiiio` is an IO utility  implemented in pure Python language for several file formats used in [kaldi](https://github.com/kaldi-asr/kaldi), which are named as`ark` and `scp`.  `ark` and `scp` are used in  in order to archive some objects defined in Kaldi, typically it is Matrix object of Kaldi.
+`kaldiio` is an IO utility  implemented in pure Python language for several file formats used in [kaldi](https://github.com/kaldi-asr/kaldi), which are named as`ark` and `scp`.  `ark` and `scp` are used in  in order to archive some objects defined in Kaldi, typically it is Matrix object of Kaldi.

 In this section, we describe the basic concept of `ark` and `scp`.
 More detail about the File-IO in `Kaldi-asr`: http://kaldi-asr.org/doc/io.html